WeChat red envelope: Red Envelope War

 The Red Envelope War is a financial battle between the two Internet companies competing for the mobile payment market in China.
 The competition attracted widespread attention from the public.
-On February 10, 2015, Alibaba announced it would give away RMB600 million (around US$97m) of “lucky money” to users, with RMB156 million in cash and RMB430 million of e-coupons from merchants on its marketplaces.
+On February 10, 2015, Alibaba announced it would give away RMB600 million (around US$97m) of "lucky money" to users, with RMB156 million in cash and RMB430 million of e-coupons from merchants on its marketplaces.
 Half a day after Alibaba's announcement, WeChat announced it would give away RMB500 million (around US$81m) cash and RMB3 billion (around US$484m) of e-coupons the next night.

 Through Alipay Wallet, users were able to share Alibaba's digital red envelopes with their WeChat friends and send them onto WeChat's sharing platform Moments.
 Shortly afterwards, WeChat disabled the capability.
 Alibaba then changed their application to require more direct interaction with Alipay Wallet if a user wanted to give the "lucky money" to their WeChat friends.
 Specifically, they changed the application to generate an image with a number which could be shared on WeChat, prompting one's WeChat friends to download and open Alipay Wallet and type in the number to redeem the money.

-Achievement
+Market impact

-Open the Potential Market
+User adoption

 To send or receive money in the app, users need to link their bank accounts to WeChat.
 It is estimated that 100 to 200 million clients with their bank details have begun using WeChat.